git-cola/git-cola/docs/git-cola.rst

 A `.gitattributes` file can set the ``binary`` attribute in order to force specific untracked paths to be treated as binary files when diffing.
-Binary files are displayed using a hexdump display.
+Binary files are displayed using a hex-dump display.

 .. sourcecode:: sh